 - Unlimited cloud DVR storage, for up to 28 days.

-- Does not offer BET, Comedy Central, MTV, Nickelodeon, Spike, or VH1 channels.
+- Does not offer BET, Comedy Central, MTV, Nickelodeon, Paramount Network, or VH1 channels.

 - Channel guide scrolls horizontally, which feels weird.

 The “Core” $45 plan includes local channels, RSNs, national sports networks, 3 of the 4 major pro sports networks, Big Ten Network, SEC Network, and ESPNU.
 For $10/month, you can add NFL RedZone, MLB Strike Zone, Longhorn Network, national Comcast Sports Networks and NESN.

 The PlayStation Vue apps are great on all devices (except Roku).
 The apps have a personalized home screen and great show listing pages, which display recorded, on demand, and upcoming episodes.
 PlayStation Vue was only service with a remote control shortcut to quickly jump to your last channel.